 He teaches undergraduate and graduate courses in the political, religious, social, and cultural history of early modern Europe, ca. 1400-1800.
 His research focuses on France in the sixteenth and seventeenth centuries.

 In 1998-1999 he was Co-President of the Society for French Historical Studies, and in 2009-2011 he was President of the Society for Reformation Research.
-He was also a Visiting Professor of History at the Ecole des Hautes Etudes in Paris in Spring 2005.
+He was also a Visiting Professor of History at the Ecole des Hautes Etudes in Paris in Spring 2005 and in Spring 2014.
 He has held fellowships from the Andrew W. Mellon Foundation, the National Endowment for the Humanities, and the John Simon Guggenheim Memorial Foundation.
 He is also co-editor of “Changing Perspectives in Early Modern Europe,” a monograph series published by the University of Rochester Press.

 Branches of the Vine: Reformation and Culture in Early Modern Burgundy, 1477-1630 (monograph forthcoming), a study of popular religion and popular politics in the French province of Burgundy during the Reformation and Wars of Religion.